GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 **Software Developer:** Their role is to Code and implement features based on project requirements.

-**Quality Assurance (QA) Engineer:** they test softwares for bugs and ensures quality standards.
+**Quality Assurance (QA) Engineer:** they test software for bugs and ensure quality standards.

-**Project Manager:** Their role is to oversee project execution, ensuring deadlines are met, and communicates with stakeholders.
+**Project Manager:** Their role is to oversee project execution, ensure deadlines are met, and communicate with stakeholders.

 ### 6. Importance of IDEs and VCS in Software Development